What My Mum Taught Me About Life and Work

 I was the oldest person on my entire course, and felt insecure about my ability to complete the degree.
 The assignments were difficult.
 However, the journey of self-exploration a psychotherapist has to travel is a fascinating one.
 I learnt so much about my conditioning and my prejudices, as well as my qualities.
 There were very painful moments when parts of myself I had denied for so long started to emerge into my consciousness.
 It's a subject that never stops evolving, and I love the feeling of being an eternal student.

-You've lived an amazing journey so far.
+You've lived an amazing life so far.
 What do you know for sure?